Motorcycle Review: The 2026 Yamaha WR125R Dual-Sport

-By Monique Filips, photography by Dave Schelske, video by Travis Fant
+By Monique Filips, Photos by Dave Schelske, Video by Travis Fant

 The 2026 Yamaha WR125R

 Living in Southern California, I see motorcycle riders everywhere.
-They are commuters splitting lanes, weekend canyon carvers, and plenty of younger riders discovering the freedom that comes with twisting a throttle.
-It feels fitting, then, that Yamaha chooses this backdrop to introduce the 2026 WR125R during a press ride here in SoCal.
+Commuters splitting lanes, weekend canyon carvers, and plenty of younger riders are discovering the freedom that comes with twisting a throttle.
+It feels fitting that Yamaha chooses this backdrop to introduce the 2026 WR125R during a press ride here in SoCal.

 The WR125R steps confidently into the entry-level dual-sport category, but it doesn’t feel like a beginner bike in the traditional sense.
 Instead, it positions itself as an accessible gateway—ideal for first-time riders who want a manageable, lightweight machine, and equally appealing to seasoned street riders ready to trade pavement for a little dirt.